 Making Pizza at home is a whiz, once you have got the making of the dough under control.
 You can experiment with all kinds of healthy, tasty toppings with fresh produce.
 I usually make pizza dough from the easy recipe for Magic Bread Dough in the River Cottage Veg Everyday Cook book, and had been coming again and again to the recipe for Kale and Onion Pizza.
 As Kale is not usually available where I live, I could only look longingly at the pictures and then sigh and turn the page!
 Finally though, I did get to make the Kale and Onion Pizza.

-Married into a family from Eastern UP but settled in South India, I used to listen with all my foodie antenna at alert, as my husband went into a monologue every winter about childhood days of enjoying luscious fresh peas straight from the plant, and of the pea crops grown in acre after acre in their native village at Basti, near Gorakhpur.
-I have tasted the peas straight from the plants too, in the little kitchen garden my mother had at our house in Kharagpur, eons ago.
-In Chennai, the sight of large carts covered with fresh peas and with red ‘Delhi’ carrots every December, was an invitation to make tehari, mutter ka nimona, mutter paneer, aloo mutter, and everything green.
-This year at Bangalore, the peas have been a long time surfacing in the shops in large volumes, and I do hope they stay for a while.
+Married into a family from Eastern UP though settled in Madras, I would listen with my foodie antenna at alert, as my husband started a monologue every winter.
+He would describe childhood days of enjoying luscious fresh peas straight from the plant, in their native village at Basti, Gorakhpur.
+I have tasted the peas straight from the plants too, in the kitchen garden my mother had at Kharagpur.
+However, the magical sight of acre upon acre of pea plants stretching to the horizon, is something I have not experienced.

 Fattoush Salad – A fresh delicious bread salad, where the herbs are not meant just for garnish but are significant ingredients in the dish.
 Three ingredients normally used in Lebanese cuisine are featured here, i.e. flavouring the pita bread with za’atar, dressing the salad with sumac mixed with extra virgin olive oil and vinegar, and adding pomegranate molasses to lift the salad to sublime heights.
 The za’atar is sprinkled on the pita bread or other flat bread, and the bread is baked or grilled before it is added to the salad.